1960′s, England – A local Cumbrian man takes one of the most extraordinary UFO photo’s – ever.

-A few days later, Jim sent the photos off to his locak chemist, who in turn sent them to Kodak and whilst popping into the local chemist to pickup the newly developed snaps the chemist remarked to Jim that the photo’s had come out well on the then new Kodak gold film.
+A few days later, Jim sent the photos off to his locak chemist, who in turn sent them to Kodak and whilst popping into the local Photographic depot (then on West Walls) to collect the developed snaps, the manager remarked to Jim that the photo’s had come out well on the then new Kodak gold film.
 Here is one of the three :

-But, the chemist remarked, it was a pity about one of the photo’s spoiled by the man in the background wearing white, like a Spacesuit.
-Jim looked at the picture in question and this is what he saw :
+But, the manager remarked, it was a pity about one of the photo’s spoiled by the “big man” behind her.

-The figure appeared to be standing right behind Elizabeth, how had Jim not noticed this bizarre tall figure encroaching his shot?
+The figure appeared to be standing right behind Elizabeth at an angle, how had Jim not noticed this bizarre tall figure encroaching his shot?

-Jim and his family swore that they never saw another person on the marsh (bar two old ladies sitting in a car on the road), and this mysterious figure wasn’t in any of the other photographs Jim had taken.
+Jim and his family said that they never saw another person on the marsh (bar two old ladies sitting in a car on the road knitting, some distance away), and this mysterious figure wasn’t in any of the other photographs Jim had taken.

 The photograph was then sent by the Cumberland News team ‘down under’ following a request and was published in Australian newspapers, soon after.
-The newspaper contacted Jim and requested a copy of the negative of the picture.
+The Austrailian newspaper then contacted Jim directly and requested a copy of the negative of the picture.

 This freaky incident allegedly happened within hours of Jim snapping his photograph, on the otherside of the world.

-Later, Jim learned that rockets used for the Blue Streak project were being manufactured at RAF Spadeadam, England about 25 miles from Burgh Marsh on the English/Scottish border.
+Later, Jim learned that rockets used for the Blue Streak project were being manufactured at RAF Spadeadam, England about 25 miles east from Burgh Marsh on the English/Scottish border.

-The picture and negative was exhaustively examined by Police and then Kodak’s experts for any signs of tampering or hoax but none could be found.
-They then
+The picture and negative was exhaustively examined by Police and then Kodak’s experts for any signs of tampering or hoax but none could be found :

-offered a reward of free film for a year to any person that could solve the mystery as to how this figure got into the picture.
+also offered a reward of free film for a year to any person that could solve the mystery, as to how this figure got into the picture.
 To this day the reward lies unclaimed.

 This is where the legend of the Cumberland Spaceman was born.

-Stranger still, Jim was visited by two strangers wearing dark suits who claimed to be Government officials, who drove a dark Jaguar.
-They pulled Jim out of his day job to take them and show them the site where the photo was taken.
+Stranger still, Jim was then visited by two strangers wearing dark suits who claimed to be Government officials, who drove a dark Jaguar.
+They pulled Jim out of his day job at the fire station, to show them and show them to the site where the photo was taken.

-Australian reporters wanted to view the blue streak film taken on May 23rd, but were told it was missing from the archive where it was stored.
+Australian reporters wanted to view the blue streak film taken on the May 23rd, but were told it was missing from the archive where it was usually stored.

 About a year later, Jim and Elizabeth returned to the marsh and took more photo’s.
 They sent them off as normal but the negatives were returned unprocessed with a letter advising as such.
 For a while, Jim said he had to send photos to be processed under the name of his neighbours.

 The only known fact in this case, is the photo has never been conclusively proved to be fake and Jim has never attempted to make any serious money from it.

-Now read my own investigations into the Spaceman incident below :
+Now read my own investigations into the mysterious Spaceman incident, below :